 "[Sanders:] Yeah, I didn't know it until after Dan died.
-I didn't know it, that's when I --"
+I didn't know it, that's when I-"

-noted above, on February 11, 2009, Dansby was diagnosed with mesothelioma.
+As noted above, on February 11, 2009, Dansby was diagnosed with mesothelioma.
 On February 11, 2010, Dansby sued multiple defendants alleging that they had manufactured and distributed various products containing asbestos to which Dansby was exposed while he worked for Mobile Paint and further alleging that such exposure caused him to develop mesothelioma.
 On September 1, 2010, Dansby amended his complaint to add Vanderbilt as a defendant based on the fact that it manufactured and sold industrial talc under the Nytal brand name that Mobile Paint regularly used as a component in its paint products.
 Dansby died on October 10, 2010.
-March 11, 2011, his widow Anna Sanders ("Sanders") filed an amended complaint, both individually and as executor of Dansby's estate, in which she added a wrongful-death cause of action.
+On March 11, 2011, his widow Anna Sanders ("Sanders") filed an amended complaint, both individually and as executor of Dansby's estate, in which she added a wrongful-death cause of action.
 Sanders died on August 3, 2013.
 On August 21, 2013, Frank Kruse, administrator ad litem for Dansby's estate, was substituted as a party plaintiff.

-In November 2011, Vanderbilt submitted its "Responses to Plaintiff's Interrogatories and Requests for Production of
+In November 2011, Vanderbilt submitted its "Responses to Plaintiff's Interrogatories and Requests for Production of Documents."

-Documents."
 In those responses, Vanderbilt repeatedly stated that "R.T.
 Vanderbilt never manufactured or sold a product that contained asbestos"; that "R.T.
 Vanderbilt products never contained asbestos"; and that "[t]he talc did not contain asbestos and does not pose the same health risks as asbestos."
 Despite these categorical statements, Vanderbilt admitted in its responses that, "[i]n the past, as a result of imprecise definitions of asbestos, there was some confusion with the distinction between non-asbestiform tremolite and tremolite asbestos."
-Specifically,

-"[i]n the 1970's, certain entities (including [the National Institute for Occupational Safety and Mine Safety and and [the Administration]) mistakenly assumed or identified asbestos in the talc.
-As a result of incomplete or faulty initial review, numerous efforts to correctly characterize the mineral components of Vanderbilt talc have been undertaken.
+Specifically, incomplete or faulty initial review, numerous efforts to correctly characterize the mineral components of R.T.
+Vanderbilt talc have been undertaken.
 Many of these studies have been sponsored by R.T.
 Vanderbilt as part of the company's ongoing efforts to understand the composition of its products.
 R.T.
-Vanderbilt has also sponsored efforts to determine if its talc is capable of causing diseases typically associated with exposure to asbestos.
-These studies . . . confirm that R.T.
+Vanderbilt has also sponsored efforts to determine if its talc is capable of causing diseases typically associated with exposure to asbestos....
+These studies confirm that R.T.
 Vanderbilt's talc does not cause 'asbestos-related' disease.
-Other studies not sponsored by R.T.
+Other studies sponsored by R.T.
 Vanderbilt ... confirm these results."